JohnReeves/pyzza/index.md

 * one of the top two languages in the world, javascript for the web 'front end', python for everything else (almost).
   * it is used by NASA, Google, Gimp, Minecraft, and Microsoft Office.
-* a safety critical project may have a million lines of a C or Ada, and 3 million lines of Python to make sure it is safe!
+* my project has a million lines of Ada & C, and 3 million lines of Python to prove it!

-Python can be run from the command line, from an desktop IDE, or from an online IDE.
+**Python can be run from the command line, from an desktop IDE, or from an online IDE**

 It is useful to try all of them to find out which you prefer.